-Burton Salmon straddles the border of West and North Yorkshire and is home to one of the finest country pubs around Leeds.
-The Plough Inn has features that go back as far as the 17th century, like the low vaulted-ceiling.
-It specialises in real ales with Thwaites on constantly and a revolving door policy on some of the best local breweries.
-They’ll help to wash down a restaurant menu that brings modern dishes together with traditional fare, as well as a more straightforward bar menu.
+Burton Salmon straddles the border of West and North Yorkshire and is home to one of the finest country pubs near Leeds.
+The Plough Inn is full of character with features that date back as far as the 17th century, like the low vaulted-ceiling.
+It specialises in real ales with Thwaites on constantly and a revolving door policy so you can try some of the best local breweries.
+They’ll wash down a restaurant menu that brings modern dishes together with traditional fare, as well as a more straightforward bar menu.

 The Plough Inn, Main Street, Burton Salmon, North Yorkshire, LS25 5JS.

-Just past the stunning village of Thorner is a tiny community called Kiddal Lane End with a newly refurbished inn called The Fox and Grapes.
+Just past the stunning village of Thorner is a tiny community called Kiddal Lane End that’s home to The Fox and Grapes.
 It’s a popular watering hole with loads of character, from the wooden beams to the snug rooms.
-If you’re looking for a bite to eat, they have a mammoth menu of grills, sandwiches, salads, burgers, fish and British classics that might be hard to pick from, but it’ll be made easier by the bar which promises a range of spirits, craft beers, wines and cocktails.
+If you’re looking for a bite to eat, they have a mammoth menu of grills, burgers and British classics.
+And you can pair your meal with your pick of craft beer, wine and cocktails.

 The Fox and Grapes, York Road, Leeds, West Yorkshire, LS15 4NJ.

 Don’t say we didn’t warn you – the views from The Bankhouse Inn are amongst the best you’ll find at any of the country pubs around Leeds.
 You can see for miles and miles from the impressive beer garden and inside they have plenty more to offer.
-There’s a simple but effective food menu to tuck into during the week, but if you ask us, you should make the most of this countryside haunt on a Sunday where you can enjoy that view with a cracking roast and a pint of Yorkshire’s finest.
+There’s a straightforward menu of pub classics to tuck into during the week, but if you ask us, you should make the most of this countryside haunt on a Sunday where you can enjoy that view with a cracking roast and a pint of Yorkshire’s finest.

 The Bankhouse Inn, 40 Bankhouse Lane, Pudsey, Leeds, West Yorkshire, LS28 8EB.

-Named after the famous landmark that sits just across the road on top of Ilkley Moor, The Cow and Calf is the perfect excuse to test out the country pubs around Leeds.
+Named after the famous landmark that sits just across the road on top of Ilkley Moor, The Cow and Calf is one of the best country pubs around Leeds.
 They have a hearty menu as you’d expect, featuring the likes of seared fillet of sea bass, slow-cooked ham hock and hunter’s chicken.
-You’ll want to peer at the wine menu as well as the range of craft beers behind the bar – and there are thirteen rooms to take advantage of, should you wish to stay the night after a few hours exploring the local countryside.
+You’ll want to peer at the wine menu as well as the range of craft beers behind the bar.
+They even have thirteen rooms, so you can have a few drinks and stay the night after a few hours exploring the local countryside.

 The Cow and Calf, Hangingstone Road, Ilkley, West Yorkshire, LS29 8BT.